This page lists the benefits you're entitled to when you're pregnant, and has information on maternity, paternity and shared parental leave.

 You'll be sent a maternity exemption certificate (MATEX) that lasts for 12 months after your due date.
 You must have a valid exemption certificate to claim free prescriptions and dental care.

-Free milk, infant formula, vitamins, fruit and vegetables for pregnant women receiving certain benefits, and for all pregnant women under 18.
+Free milk, infant formula, vitamins, fruit and vegetables if you’re receiving certain benefits or if you’re under 18.

 Find out more on the Healthy Start website.